 March 21-24, 2014

-Peace and Justice Studies Association, will be held at Juniata College.
+The Baker Institute in conjunction with the Peace and Justice Studies Association, will hold a conference on assessment and outcomes at Juniata College.
 Click here for more information.
 Click here for the application.

 Why Study Peace and Conflict at Juniata?